Ferraah/XIOS3_Coupling_mirror/4_apple/README.md

 # APPLE partitioning

 This is a simple example temporally speaking, where we do an exchange every timestep.
-We want to focus on the OASIS "Apple" distribution of the field on the source model `ocn`
+We want to focus on the OASIS "Apple" distribution of the field on the source model `ocn`.

 ![Apple](./apple.png)